ychab/mymoney/docs/tags.rst

 * delete

 .. note:: Owners of the same bank account could also view/use your tags (so even if they are not the owner of the tag).
-However, user without relationship (i.e: not being owner of your bank accounts) can't view/use your tags.
+However, a user without relationship (i.e: not being the owner of your bank accounts) can't view/use your tags.